iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 The following topic is used by the MQTT client of the BLE Visited Host to signal active and passive scan advertisements received from BLE Peripherals to the home MQTT Broker.

-  1. {peripheral_identity_address}/gatt-ind/advertisement
+* {peripheral_identity_address}/advertisement/gatt-ind

 If the BLE Peripheral is connectable, the MQTT client of the BLE Visited Host SHOULD subscribe to the following message topics to be able to receive GATT requests from the Home MQTT Broker:

-  2. {peripheral_identity_address}/gatt-req/connect : when publishing a message on the {peripheral_identity_address}/gatt-req/connect topic, an MQTT client SHOULD include the following as a response topic
+  2. {peripheral_identity_address}/connect/gatt-req : when publishing a message on the {peripheral_identity_address}/connect/gatt-req topic, an MQTT client SHOULD include the following as a response topic
-  {peripheral_identity_address}/gatt-res/connect
+  {peripheral_identity_address}/connect/gatt-res.
-  3. {peripheral_identity_address}/gatt-req/disconnect : when publishing a message on the {peripheral_identity_address}/gatt-req/disconnect topic, an MQTT client SHOULD include the following as a response topic
+  3. {peripheral_identity_address}/disconnect/gatt-req : when publishing a message on the {peripheral_identity_address}/disconnect/gatt-req topic, an MQTT client SHOULD include the following as a response topic
-  {peripheral_identity_address}/gatt-res/disconnect
+  {peripheral_identity_address}/disconnect/gatt-res.
-  4. {peripheral_identity_address}/gatt-req/read : when publishing a message on the {peripheral_identity_address}/gatt-req/read topic, an MQTT client  SHOULD include the following as a response topic
+  4. {peripheral_identity_address}/read/gatt-req : when publishing a message on the {peripheral_identity_address}/read/gatt-req topic, an MQTT client SHOULD include the following as a response topic
-  {peripheral_identity_address}/gatt-res/read
+  {peripheral_identity_address}/read/gatt-res.
-  5. {peripheral_identity_address}/gatt-req/write : when publishing a message on the {peripheral_identity_address}/gatt-req/write topic, an MQTT client SHOULD include the following as a response topic
+  5. {peripheral_identity_address}/write/gatt-req : when publishing a message on the {peripheral_identity_address}/write/gatt-req topic, an MQTT client SHOULD include the following as a response topic
-  {peripheral_identity_address}/gatt-res/write
+  {peripheral_identity_address}/write/gatt-res.
-  6. {peripheral_identity_address}/gatt-req/service-discovery : when publishing a message on the {peripheral_identity_address}/gatt-req/service-discovery topic, an MQTT client SHOULD include the following as a response topic
+  6. {peripheral_identity_address}/service-discovery/gatt-req : when publishing a message on the {peripheral_identity_address}/service-discovery/gatt-req topic, an MQTT client SHOULD include the following as a response topic
-  {peripheral_identity_address}/gatt-res/service-discovery
-  7. {peripheral_identity_address}/gatt-req/notification : when publishing a message on the {peripheral_identity_address}/gatt-req/notification topic, an MQTT client SHOULD include the following as a response topic
+  {peripheral_identity_address}/service-discovery/gatt-res.
-  {peripheral_identity_address}/gatt-res/notification.
-When sending notifications, the MQTT client of the NAS/BLE Visited Host SHOULD publish the message using the topic:{peripheral_identity_address}/gatt-ind/notification.
-When sending indications, the MQTT client of the NAS/BLE Visited Host
+  7. {peripheral_identity_address}/notification/gatt-ind-res :  when sending indications, the MQTT client of the NAS/BLE Visited Host
-  SHOULD publish the message using the topic:{peripheral_identity_address}/gatt-ind-req/indication and SHOULD include the following as a response topic {peripheral_identity_address}/gatt-ind-res/indication
+  SHOULD publish the message using the topic:{peripheral_identity_address}/notification/gatt-ind-req indication and SHOULD include the following as a response topic {peripheral_identity_address}/notification/gatt-ind-res.

 ## MQTT Exchange for Non-Connectable BLE Peripherals